 I kid you not, I asked this question of my friends when I was a child.
 It was the ultimate gauge to see if they were truly good people (thankfully, they all said yes, they would have hidden me, but many of them didn’t even know what Nazis were.
 Not a common talking point for six-year-olds).

-I’ve been at a loss, wondering what to do about the people in my life who give disturbing answers to the questions above, but also helped me and my husband out when he unexpectedly lost his job.
-These are people who are always quick to lend a hand, offer hugs, and watch my cats while we’re on vacation.
+I’ve been at a loss, wondering what to do about the people in my life who hold some very uninformed opinions (“White privilege is a myth”; “If black people don’t want to get shot by cops, they should just follow the law”), but also helped me and my husband when he unexpectedly lost his job three years ago.
+These people who hold disturbing beliefs (some of which make me feel unsafe, both as a Jew by birth and an assault survivor) have been quick to lend a hand, drive me to the airport, and watch my cats while on vacation in the past.

 I don’t want to live in an echo chamber.
 I don’t want to isolate myself from everyone who thinks differently than I do.
 But I know I need to set up some boundaries.

 I’ve been praying about this.
-Here are some of the answers I’ve found:
+Here are some of the solutions I’ve found:

 I want to maintain friendships with people who helped me when I desperately needed it.
 Maybe we’ll never be close friends, but that’s fine, because we can still have fruitful discussions where no question is off-limits.
 We end up agreeing to disagree, but we understand each other a bit more.

 Conversely, there have been people in my life who dismiss liberals as butt-hurt snowflakes simply for disagreeing with a Facebook post; people who refuse to listen to different perspectives, and rudely shut them down (I should point out that liberals are guilty of doing this to conservatives, too — but in my world, it’s generally been the other way around).